red-gate/web-kata/web-api-2/Readme.md

 ## CRUD APIs

-A common pattern for designing APIs is the CRUD pattern.
+A common pattern for designing APIs is CRUD.
 CRUD stands for 'Create Read Update Delete'.
 These four operations allow a client to request and manipulate data on the server.
-It's convenient to design APIs this way as HTTP verbs map to CRUD operations.
+It's convenient to design APIs this way as HTTP verbs intuitively map to CRUD operations.
 Data manipulated through CRUD is considered a 'resource'.

 CRUD operations can be applied to a collection of resources, specified by the url (e.g. `api/Products`).
 You can also apply the operations to specific resources by supplying an identifer (e.g. `api/Products/readyroll`).
-However, not all operations are valid.

-The following table shows what HTTP code we should return for success and failures when performing CRUD operations.
-(Based off https://www.restapitutorial.com/lessons/httpmethods.html)
+The following table shows what HTTP status code the API should respond with when performing CRUD operations:

 | HTTP Verb | CRUD   | Success       | Invalid or Not Found | ID Conflict    |
 |-----------|--------|---------------|----------------------|----------------|